PierrunoYT/youtube-video-summarizer/README.md

 4. Click "Get Summary" to generate a summary

 ## Notes
-- The application uses OpenAI's Whisper API for transcription
+- The application uses OpenAI's Whisper API for transcription via API
   - Maximum audio file size: 25MB
   - Supported formats: MP3, MP4, MPEG, MPGA, M4A, WAV, WEBM
   - For longer videos, consider splitting into chunks (feature coming soon)
 - Processing time depends on:
   - Video length (and resulting audio file size)
-  - Chosen AI model for summarization
+  - Chosen summarization model (via API)
   - API response times
 - API usage costs are determined by:
   - Whisper API usage (OpenAI pricing)
   - Selected summarization model (OpenRouter pricing)
-- The video must have closed captions/subtitles available
-- If subtitles are not available, the app will automatically transcribe the audio using Whisper
+- The video must have closed captions/subtitles available; if not, the app automatically transcribes the audio using Whisper
   - First time running may take longer as it downloads the Whisper model (~2GB)
-  - Transcription speed depends on your hardware:
+  - Transcription speed depends on your internet connection and hardware
-    - NVIDIA GPUs: Fastest with CUDA acceleration
-    - Apple Silicon (M1/M2): Good performance with Metal acceleration
-    - CPU only (Intel Macs/other): Slower but functional
-- Processing time may vary depending on video length and chosen AI model

 ## Troubleshooting

-### GPU/PyTorch Issues
-- Windows/Linux (NVIDIA):
-  - Run `python -c "import torch; print(torch.cuda.is_available())"` to verify CUDA setup
-  - Check GPU detection: `nvidia-smi`
-  - Ensure you have compatible NVIDIA drivers installed
-  - For NCCL errors, try setting: `export NCCL_P2P_DISABLE=1`
-- Mac:
-  - Apple Silicon: Run `python -c "import torch; print(torch.backends.mps.is_available())"` to verify Metal support
-  - Intel Macs: Will run in CPU-only mode, expect slower performance

 ### FFmpeg Issues
 - Windows: Ensure FFmpeg is in your PATH